 - Stir half of the dry ingredients into the butter mixture, the add the milk.
 Finally stir in the other half of the dry ingredients.

 - Fill each liner about 1/2 to 2/3 full with cake batter, filling muffin cups evenly.
 Be careful not to overfill or the batter will overflow a bit when baking.
 Bake the cupcakes for about 18 to 20 minutes, or until a toothpick inserted into the center comes out clean.
 Cool cupcakes completely.

-- To make the buttercream: place 1 cup of the wine and the granulated sugar in a small saucepan over medium-high heat and stir until the sugar dissolves.
-Bring to a boil and then reduce the heat to simmer until the mixture has reduced to a scant 1/3 cup, about 25 minutes or so.
+- To make the buttercream: place 1/2 cup of the wine and the granulated sugar in a small saucepan over medium-high heat and stir until the sugar dissolves.
+Bring to a boil and then reduce the heat to simmer until the mixture has reduced to about 2 1/2 tablespoons, about 15 to 20 minutes.
 It should be syrupy.
 Allow the red wine reduction to cool completely in the refrigerator.

 - If the frosting seems too soft to pipe onto the cupcakes (it may or may not depending on what room temperature is on that given day), place it in the refrigerator briefly for about 10 or 15 minutes (stirring it occasionally) until it gets just firm enough to pipe comfortably (you can also add more confectioners’ sugar, but that will make the frosting a touch sweeter).
-Fill a pastry bag fitted with whatever large piping tip you prefer with the frosting and frost cupcakes (your method of frosting will determine how much frosting you use, if you prefer frosting-heavy cupcakes, you may want to multiply the amount of frosting you make by 1 1/2).
+Fill a pastry bag fitted with whatever large piping tip you prefer with the frosting and frost cupcakes.

 - Frosted cupcakes can be refrigerated up to 2 days in airtight containers; bring to room temperature before serving.